LukiSky/FundamentalOfSoftwareDevelopment/README.md

 _See `docs/Assessment 1 - Part 1 - Submission - Group2-Cmp1-Lab 07 (Final).pdf` for detailed diagrams._

+Note: Some changes were made in the build phase to better reflect an MVC model.

 ## Contributing

 Contributions are welcome!
 Please: